1. Overview of APEC and the context of APEC 2027

 The Asia-Pacific Economic Cooperation (APEC) forum was established in 1989 with the goal of promoting regional economic integration, trade and investment liberalization, and creating a favorable environment for economies to develop harmoniously.

-APEC 2025 Conference held in Gyeongju city, South Korea from October 27 to November 1, 2025.
+APEC 2025 conference held in Gyeongju city, South Korea from October 27 to November 1, 2025.

 2. Founding members of APEC and the expansion process